asherkory/asherkory.github.io/_drafts/future_ideas.md

 writing good API documentation: consistent formatting, etc

 similarities between athletics & career/dev work: showing up and doing the work, consistency, practice

+using trollop for CLIs - basic options parser, subcommands

+issues: diversity in tech, when tech is the 'bad guys'...